lyoudr/ikala/README.md

-## Ikala SWE InterView
+## IKALA SWE Interview App
 ---
-An App which provides API about adding dataset and querying BigQuery
+An app which provides API about creating dataset and table and inserting data to Bigquery

 ### 1. Create a Linux VM on GCE